Racism, Trauma, and What’s Next

 YWCA Tri-County Area is excited to offer our Issue Education Book Study with a focus on So You Want to Talk About Race by Ijeoma Oluo .
 This book study will occur virtually every other Monday at 6 pm on the dates listed below.

 YWCA Tri-County Area presents this Racism, Trauma, and What’s Next with our focus to issue education with our goal to host courageous conversations about racism and inequality present in the many facets of our culture and society.

 Many have said that we need to have a conversation about racism and inequality.
 We agree that it is always important to have deep and constructive conversations and discussions about race and racism, and then we must turn our talk into action.

-Following every Webinar or Issue Education opportunity there will be a call to action which may include the following: contacting US Senators demanding senate to restore the voting rights act (H.R.1) to reduce voter suppression as we plan for November voter elections, policy change and/or reform, assisting local and neighboring communities with gaps they are experiencing, engage local and state leaders to demand policy change and/or reform, etc.
+Following every Issue Education opportunity there will be a call to action which may include the following: contacting US Senators demanding senate to restore the voting rights act (H.R.1) to reduce voter suppression as we plan for future voter elections, policy change and/or reform, assisting local and neighboring communities with gaps they are experiencing, engage local and state leaders to demand policy change and/or reform, etc.